-Opportunities in Industry 4.0 vs older systems
+Opportunities in Industry 4.0 vs. older systems

-Kolbeinn started out by saying when it comes to moving from older systems, many people don’t know about all of the opportunities available until they get started.
+We started out by saying when it comes to moving from older systems, many people don’t know about all of the opportunities available until they get started.
 For example, there are opportunities for increasing efficiency.
 Once you tap into your data in new ways, such as implementing IoT devices into production mechanisms, and you start collecting that data, you’ll be able to get all sorts of insights and see patterns that you don’t realize are there.

-“On that front, I think that’s the easy part, but I also think sometimes people come to this with unrealistic expectations for the short term,” he said.
+“On that front, I think that’s the easy part, but I also think sometimes people come to this with unrealistic expectations for the short term,” our experts said.
 “I’ve seen people expecting a tenfold ROI on their expenditure when it comes to systems, which you know, might be there in the long run, but maybe that’s not the place you start.
 It’s a change of mindset for many people to engage in these things, and in each case it’s possible to really sort of assess the shallow or surface-level ROIs.”

 Mike pointed out that if a company has “disjointed systems that aren’t talking to each other,” that there’s immediate ROI on a reduction of the time it takes to sort human errors from manual entry data.